buzzqw/TUS/OBSS/markdown-separati/en/20-the-spells.md

 * **Range**: 9 meters
 * **Duration**: 24 hours

 This spell lets you convince a natural beast that you mean it no harm.
 Choose a beast that you can see within range.
 The beast must see and hear you.
-If the beast's Intelligence is 2 or higher, the spell fails.
-Otherwise, the beast must succeed on a Will Saving Throw or be charmed by you for the spell's duration.
+If the beast' \*\*s Intelligence is 2 or higher, the spell fails.
+Otherwise, the beast must succeed on a Will Saving Throw or be charmed by you for the spell' \*\*s duration.
 If you or one of your companions harms the target, the spell ends.

 **For each Magic Critical Success** obtained in the Magic Check, you can affect an additional beast.